kur0byte/yape-app-nodejs-codechallenge/ARCHITECTURE.md

 ### 3.4 API Gateway
 - **Node.js with Express.js**: Handles incoming API requests and routes them to appropriate services.

+### 3.5 Load Balancing
+- **Nginx**: Used as a reverse proxy and load balancer for each microservice to distribute incoming requests and improve scalability.

 ## 4. Detailed Component Design

 ### 4.1 Transaction Service